 Pictured: Heavy Duty Outdoor Solar Shades in Capri 8% with a Motorized Lift.
 Photo via: @lgqueenhomedecor.

-Outdoor shades are helpful, because they let you control the amount of sun beating down, giving you shade when you need it most.
-But how do you know if outdoor shades are the right fit for you?
-We’re answering 6 of your outdoor shade FAQs.
+Outdoor shades are helpful, because they allow you to control the amount of sun exposure your porch or patio gets.
+But how do you know if outdoor shades are the right fit for your home?
+We’re answering 7 of your burning outdoor shade questions.